xTED: Cross-Domain Adaptation via Diffusion-Based Trajectory Editing: Experiments

 \subsection{Experimental Environment Setups}

 \textbf{Real-robot experiments.}\quad We conduct real-world experiments in robotic environments where target data is collected by the WidowX robot and source data is collected by the Airbot, for 100 trajectories respectively.
 We build three manipulation tasks: (1) \textbf{Pick up a red cup and place it on a silver pan (Cup)}; (2) \textbf{Pick up a duck and place it on a green plate (Duck)}; (3) \textbf{Move a pot from right to left (Pot)}.
 As shown in Fig.~\ref{fig:embodi_gap}, there are huge domain discrepancies on robot embodiments and camera viewpoints: two 7-DoF robots possess distinctive module shapes/lengths, embodiment masses and joint types; source and target configurations present different viewpoints and field of views from base and wrist cameras on two robots.
 Our objective is to incorporate the edited data from the Airbot to enhance policy performance on the WidowX robot.
 These task environments are highly stochastic, featuring randomly initialized object positions and poses, as well as distractors with various shapes, colors, and locations.
+For implementation, we edit trajectories with latent observation encoded with DecisionNCE~\citep{li2024decisionnce} and remove the reward-relevant modules in our model archiecture to fit the non-reward setting.
 Please see Appendix~\ref{app:robot_imp_detail} for more implementation details.

 \textbf{Simulation experiments.}\quad We conduct simulation-based experiments using the MuJoCo physics simulator~\citep{todorov2012mujoco}.
 Specifically, we construct two source domains on Walker2d-v2 (WK) and HalfCheetah-v2 (HC), where we intentionally introduce dynamics and morphology gaps relative to the original target domains by modifying the physics modeling configurations: (1) \textbf{Gravity}: applying $2\times$ gravitational acceleration in the simulation dynamics; (2) \textbf{Friction}: using $0.25/0.5\times$ friction coefficient to make the agent harder to maintain balance; (3) \textbf{Thigh Size}: using $2\times$ thigh size to introduce morphology gaps on the embodiment.
 We record the average return of Soft Actor-Critic~\citep{haarnoja2018soft} policies trained in these source domains and provide a straightforward quantification of the impact of domain gaps on source policy learning in Appendix~\ref{app:how_large_gap}.